vladi-rh/rhoai-genaiops-lab-instructions/docs/9-model-optimization/2-llm-compressor.md

 ### SparseGPT: The Marie Kondo 🗑️

 Why just compress when you can delete?
-SparseGPT removes entire weights that don't "spark joy" (contribute to accuracy), then compresses what's left.
+SparseGPT removes entire weights that don't contribute to accuracy, allowing you to compresses what's left with GPTQ.

 **The editing analogy:** Like editing a novel—first cut the filler paragraphs entirely (pruning), then tighten the prose (quantization).
 You end up with something that's both shorter AND better.